Eureka, California: Geography

 According to the United States Census Bureau, the city has a total area of 14.5 sqmi, of which 9.4 sqmi is land and 5.1 sqmi or 35.07% is water.

 Eureka is situated within California's Redwood Empire region which includes Pacific Ocean coast, Humboldt Bay, and several rivers in addition to Redwood National and State Parks and Humboldt Redwoods State Park.
 The location of Eureka on U.S. 101 is 283 mi north of San Francisco and 315 mi northwest of Sacramento.

 The city marina is on one of three islands at a narrow point on the 13 mi bay and increases in elevation slightly as it spreads north, south, and especially to the east.
 The city gently encroaches at least two miles (2 mi) eastward into primarily Redwood and Douglas-fir second growth forests.
 The city has a traditional grid that generally radiates toward the points of the compass.
 Most post-1970 houses were built in formerly clear cut forested areas.

 The transition between the official city limits and smaller unincorporated areas is mostly not discernible.
 Eastern areas including secluded developments on a golf course among or in close proximity to extensive second-growth forest have more recently developed.
 These new houses were built as a result of the Eureka Community Plan of 1995 in attempt to bring locals close to centers of recreation and encourage community interaction.
 The city then gives way to hills and mountains of the rugged coast range, which quickly exceed 2000 ft in elevation.

 Eureka is more or less on the same latitude as Atlantic cities New York City and Porto in Portugal along with the Mediterranean city of Naples in Italy, all of whom have much warmer summers in spite of also being on coastlines.
+By comparison, New York City's climate is far more continental than Eureka's, despite both cities being located around the 41st parallel and near the ocean.